ikiruneo/millionaire-bench/README.md

 # "Wer wird Millionär?"
 LLM Benchmark

-I have created a benchmark for german "who wants to be millionaire" questions.
-There are 45x15 questions, all 45 rounds go from easy to hard and all tested models ran through all 45 rounds and got kicked out of a round if the answer was wrong, keeping the current winnings.
-No jokers.
+A benchmark using questions from the German version of "Who Wants to Be a Millionaire?".
+It consists of 45 games, each with 15 questions of increasing difficulty.
+All tested models played through the 45 games at least once.
+Each game is ended with the first incorrect answer, and the winnings at that point are recorded.
+No jokers were used.

-The first few questions are often word-play and idioms questions needing great understanding of the german language.
-These proved to be very hard for most llm's but are easily solvable by the average german.
-Once the first few questions were solved the models had an easier time answering.
+The initial questions often involve wordplay and idioms, requiring a deep understanding of the German language.
+These proved challenging for most LLMs, though they are easily solvable by the average German.
+Once past these early hurdles, the models generally found the subsequent questions easier to answer.

-I am a bit limited with the selection of llm's since i run them on my framework laptop 13 (amd ryzen 5 7640u with 32 gb ram), so I mainly used smaller llm's.
-I tried to use optimal model settings and included them in the results.json, let me know if they could be improved.
-All models are quant Q4_K_M.

-I have close to no python coding ability so the main script was created with qwen3-coder.
-The project (with detailed results for each model, and the questionnaire) is open souce and available on github.
+My selection of LLMs is limited as I ran them on my Framework Laptop 13 (AMD Ryzen 5 7640U with 32 GB of RAM), which necessitated the use of smaller models.
+All models were Q4_K_M quantized and, if available, recommended settings were used.
 ## Usage

 1. The benchmark.py should work with local LLM servers like LM Studio and any other OpenAI API compatible URL.